Corporations Elections Licensing Securities

 The Georgia Board of Nursing is pleased to announce that, as of July 1, 2014, mandatory reporting is now in effect.
 For more information please click here.

 E-Notify is now available in Georgia!
-Nursys E-Notify is an innovative nurse licensure notification system that allows you to receive real-time email notifications about nurses that you employ.
+Nursys E-Notify is a free and innovative nurse licensure notification system that allows you to receive real-time email notifications about nurses that you employ.
 The system provides publicly available discipline data directly to you automatically as the data is entered into the Nursys database without you needing to proactively seek the information.
 Click here for more information!

 The Georgia Board of Nursing is currently seeking qualified applicants for several positions.
 For more information about each position please click on the links below: